Nuristanis: Pre-Islamic religion

+Sacrifices played a central role, often performed before sacred fires.
+These fires, maintained by priests known as bagisht, were used for purification, oaths, and major ceremonies.
+The reverence for fire likely reflects ancient Indo-Iranian fire cult traditions.

+Religious life centered on shrines called astān, which housed wooden effigies of gods or ancestors.
+These included horned masks, stylized animals, and human figures carved from wood.
+Such shrines were adorned and protected from pollution and were often located near sacred trees, springs, or elevated sites.

+The religious specialists, mostly male priests from hereditary lines, were responsible for sacrifices, rituals, and interpreting omens.
+Bards and storytellers also played a crucial role, transmitting epic tales about gods and heroes through oral tradition.
+While men led public ceremonies, women participated in domestic rites, fertility offerings, and healing practices.
+There are occasional accounts of female spirit mediums or oracles in localized contexts.

+Ancestor worship was another significant component.
+Clan founders and revered ancestors were honored at special shrines, and feasts were held in their memory.
+These spirits were believed to influence the living and protect the community.

 The area extending from modern Nuristan to Kashmir was known as "Peristan", a vast area containing a host of Nuristani cultures and Indo-European languages that became Islamized over a long period.
 Earlier, it was surrounded by Buddhist states and societies which temporarily extended literacy and state rule to the region.
 The journey to the region was perilous according to reports of Chinese pilgrims Fa-hsien and Sung Yun.
 The decline of Buddhism resulted in the region becoming heavily isolated.
 The Islamization of the nearby Badakhshan began in the 8th century and Peristan was completely surrounded by Muslim states in the 16th century.
 The Kalash people of lower Chitral are the last surviving heirs of the area.

-The region was called "Kafiristan" because while the surrounding populations were converted to Islam, the people in this region retained their traditional religion, and were thus known as "Kafirs" to the Muslims.
+The region was called Kafiristan because while the surrounding populations were converted to Islam, the people in this region retained their traditional religion, and were thus known as "Kafirs" to the Muslims.
 The Arabic word "Kufr" means disbelief and the related word "Kafir" means one who does not believe in Islam.
-Thus "Kafir" here is used to refer to their being non-Muslims; the province was therefore known as Kafiristan.
-The majority were converted to Islam during Abdur Rahman Khan's rule around 1895.
-The province is now known as Nuristan and the people as Nuristanis.
+After Emir Abdur Rahman Khan's conquest of Kafiristan in the late 19th century, the native religion was outlawed, temples destroyed or converted, and the population forcibly converted to Islam.
+Today, the Kafirs are mostly Sunni Muslims, but traces of their old beliefs linger in folklore and cultural practices.The province is now known as Nuristan and the people as Nuristanis.
 However, among the rural population many old customs and beliefs like occasional production of wine have continued.